Notadeloper/Habit-Link/backend/run.md

  docker exec -it prisma_postgres psql -U postgres -d habitlinkdb lets you view the sql database

+or use
+npx prisma studio

  When updating database:
  run
- npx prisma migrate dev --name "your_migration_name"
+ npx prisma migrate dev --name "adding cascading deletes for group corrected"

- then
+ then change db host to db and
- docker-compose exec app npx prisma migrate deploy
+docker-compose run app npx prisma migrate deploy